MarcWeber/vim-addon-manager/README.md

 " use <c-x><c-p> to complete plugin names
 ```

+If you need more control continue reading below "lazy loading plugins/ tag plugins by regex"
+which tells you how to pass dictionaries instead of names so that you can pass
+additional options such as runtimepath.
+We still recommend you contributing to vim-pi

 ## easy setup windows users:
 Give the [downloader](http://vam.mawercer.de/) a try if you're too lazy to install supporting tools.
 In
 the doc/ directory you'll find additional information. https (self signed certificate) can be used, too.